simpleshue/misc/docs/running/nutrition.md

 ### On the Race Day

-On the race day, it suggests targeting 2 to 4 grams of carbs per kilogram of body weight two to four hours prior to your race.
+On the race day, it suggests targeting 2 to 4 grams of carbs per kilogram of body weight two to four hours prior to your race. (some also recommended 0.5 gram for per pound, whic his effectively 1 gram per kg).

 Then, 15 minutes before the start, eat either a couple Medjool dates or a gel.